markbiz41/Jan2015/ClassNotes/Week_1.md

 - words separated by underscores
 5. Literals are used to create objects of specific type. `23 is a literal used to create a Fixnum object`

+# Purpose of a variable
+- point to a value
+- diff between assigning it to a var and not

 # Constants and symbols
 NAME = "Brian"
 puts :myvalue.object_id